KrishnaManchikanti/KrishnaManchikanti/README.md

 - 👋 Hi, I’m @KrishnaManchikanti
-- 👀 I’m interested in WebDevelopment
+- 👀 I’m interested in Java backend development
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently working on Spring Boot projects.
 - 💞️ I’m looking to collaborate on WebDevelopment
 - 📫 How to reach me mkrishna_1998@yahoo.com